Article from the Fall 2011 edition of Allergic Living magazine .

 Coloroso says a child who is being bullied may show a sudden lack of interest in school or even refuse to go; his grades may drop; he may stop talking about peers and everyday activities, and may complain of stomach aches or headaches; his sleep patterns may change and he may withdraw from family time and other social activities.

-It’s key to keep the lines of communication open with older kids, and direct interrogation is likely to make them clam up, says Sean Breen, a 21-year-old with anaphylactic allergies who endured a handful of bullying incidents during his school years in Markham, Ontario, just north of Toronto.
+It’s key to keep the lines of communication open with older kids, and direct interrogation is likely to make them clam up, says Sean Breen, a 21-year-old with anaphylactic allergies who endured a handful of bullying incidents during his school years in a suburb north of Toronto.
 Breen encourages parents of teens to keep conversations frequent and casual, and listen carefully for hints that your child may need help.

 Support your child – Your child needs an action plan in case of bullying or otherwise being made to feel unsafe; Jackson Tichenor knew, for example, that he should go to the school nurse.
 You’ll likely need to talk about the plan over and over; make sure your child understands that bullying needs to be reported to a trusted adult.